 From Katupat, a 20 minutes walk will take you to Lembanato, another village on the other side of the hill that stands behind Katupat.

-In Lembanato, no one speaks English and there is nowhere to stay (unless you convince someone to let you sleep in there house).
+In Lembanato, no one speaks English and there is nowhere to stay (unless you convince someone to let you sleep in his house).
 I got a much more authentic overview of the life in the Togian there.
 Beyond the postcard, local people remain very poor and lack almost all of the modern comfort.

 The village shall be connected to the power grid in 2017 and a new road large enough for cars shall also be build between Katupat and Lembanato this year.